Adaptive False Discovery Rate Control for Heterogeneous Data: Introduction

 \section{Introduction}

-High throughput technology routinely generates data sets that allow for hundreds or thousands of null hypotheses to be tested simultaneously.
+High throughput technology routinely generates data sets that call for hundreds or thousands of null hypotheses to be tested simultaneously.
 For example, in \cite{AndHab12}, RNA sequencing technology was used to measure the prevalence of bacteria living near the roots of wheat plants across $i = 1, 2, ..., 5$ treatment groups for each of $m = 1, 2, ..., M = 778$ bacteria, thereby facilitating the simultaneous testing of $778$ null hypotheses.
-More specifically, denote the prevalence of bacteria $m$ in the $i$th treatment group by $Y_{im}$ and denote the mean of $Y_{im}$ by $\mu_{im}$.
-Assume log$(\mu_{im}) = \beta_{0m} + \beta_{1m}x_i$, where $\beta_{0m}$ and $\beta_{1m}$ are regression parameters and $x_i$ is the total shoot biomass of wheat plants in the $i$th group.
-One objective was to determine which bacteria are positively associated with shoot biomass via the testing of the null hypothesis $H_m:\beta_{1m} = 0$ against the alternative hypothesis $K_m:\beta_{1m}>0$ for each $m$.
-See Table \ref{data} for a depiction of the data and see \cite{Efr08, DudVan08, Efr10} for other, sometimes called, high dimensional (HD) data sets.
+See Table \ref{data} for a depiction of the data, or see Section 8 for more details.
+See also \cite{Efr08, DudVan08, Efr10} for other, sometimes called, high-dimensional (HD) data sets.

 In general, multiple null hypotheses are simultaneously tested with a multiple testing procedure which, ideally, rejects as many null hypotheses as possible subject to the constraint that some global type 1 error rate is controlled at a prespecified level $\alpha$.
 The false discovery rate (FDR) is the most frequently considered error rate in the HD setting.
 It is loosely defined as the expected value of the false discovery proportion (FDP), where the FDP is the proportion of erroneously rejected null hypotheses, also called false discoveries, among rejected null hypotheses, or discoveries.
 See \cite{Sar07} for other related error rates.
 In their seminal paper, \cite{BenHoc95} showed that a step-up procedure based on the \cite{Sim86} line, henceforth referred to as the BH procedure, has FDR $= \alpha a_0\leq \alpha$ under a certain dependence structure, where $a_0$ is the proportion of true null hypotheses.
 Since then, much research has focused on developing more efficient procedures for FDR control.